mdsrosa/mozio_drawing_tool/README.md

 #### How to use it
 Click anywhere on the map to find out if that point is within a bounding box or not.
 If it doesn't find any Companies in that point it will tell you that that point is available.

+## Tests
+I love tests.
+But, since this is just a prototype of a solution for a specific problem, I didn't focus on them, I did focus more in the implementation itself.

+## Possible improvements

+Here are some ideas for this project that I think it could make the product better:

+* Authentication by company
+* Dashboard to show all the service areas in a list
+* Possibility to edit a service area
+* Possibility to delete a service area
+* Suggest services areas for the company
+* Register multiple service areas at once
+* Temporary service areas (with due date)
+* Company profile showing a marker on every service area it serves

+That's some of my ideas based on the knowlodge I've about this specific project.